4W4I5/Semester-4-Notes/CLC/CLC 7 Feb, 2023.md

 Why would a company want to migrate to a cloud infrastructure?
 - To convert CAPEX costs into OPEX, mainly due to upfront cost involvement
 	- Data Center Investment based on forecast
 		- CAPEX (CAPital EXpenditure)
 			- Running facilities. e.g. Funds to start a business i.e. location and furnishing costs
 			- Required to pay upfront & in large amounts
 		- OPEX (OPerational EXpenditure)
-		-
+			- `Add in later`
 	- Pay only for what you consume
 	- Massive Economies of Scale
 		- Scaling up a business also increases the margin of profit
 			- Either sell more and have a low profit margin per device
 			- or sell less and have a high profit margin per device
+	- Avoid Guessing Usage Capacity
+		- Scale on demand to users
+		- Avoid Underestimate/Overestimating server loads
+			- Either way its a waste of money, use your head to figure out why if doesn't make sense
--
+	- Increase Speed and Agility
+		- Usually with traditional hardware, there is a long waiting list in between getting the hardware ready and implemented in a system
+		- In the cloud, additional hardware already exists, it just needs to be activated and that usually takes a couple of minutes at best